Department of Race, Ethnicity, Gender, and Sexualilty Studies

 AAS 3023.
 Global Blackness and Afro-Latinidad.
 (3-0) 3 Credit Hours.

-This course offers a survey of the African Diaspora from a cultural perspective exploring the ways African descendent peoples in the Americas have created Black selves, community, and struggle through transnational imagination and action.
+This course offers a survey of the African Diaspora from a cultural perspective, exploring the ways African descendent peoples in the Americas have created Black selves, community, and struggle through transnational imagination and action.
 The role of Afro-Latinidad, Black social movements, culture, music, and the arts will be considered in terms of how they have come to shape the African Diaspora as an evolving space of Black social making and moving.
-Course fees: LRH1 $20.54; STSH $30.81.
+(Same as MAS 3053 and WGSS 3023.
+Credit can only be earned for one of the following: MAS 3053, WGSS 3023, or AAS 3023.)
+Course Fee: LRH1 $20.54; STSH $30.81.

 AAS 3113.
 Doing Black Studies Research.
 (3-0) 3 Credit Hours.